gruz/multi-tenancy-voyager-tries/README.md

 # Disable autodiscover for Voyager to load it only after your AppServiceProvider is loaded.
 # This is needed, because you must be sure Voyager loads all it's staff after the
-# DB connection is switch to tenant
+# DB connection is switched to tenant

-# Alas CLI composer update fails
+# Alas composer CLI way to update composer.json fails here (is not able to write as waay)
-# config extra.laravel.dont-discover tcg/voyager
+# `composer config extra.laravel.dont-discover tcg/voyager`
 # So we need to update composer.json on our own.

 # Manual